SamBishop06/Social-Network-Api/README.md

 Sam Bishop-Social-Network-API

 ## Description
-The Social Network API offers a versatile platform for users to engage with one another.
-Users can create, delete, and share thoughts, react to posts, manage friends, and more.
-It's designed as a dynamic database, updating in real-time as users interact.
+The Social Network API serves as an interactive hub where users can seamlessly connect and engage with each other.
+From expressing their thoughts to reacting to posts, managing friendships, and beyond, it provides a comprehensive platform for social interaction.
+With features for creating, deleting, and sharing thoughts,

 ## Table of Contents
 - [Installation](#installation)